mozilla/universal-search/docs/metrics.md

 ## Data collection

 Metrics gathered from the Universal Search add-on will be reported to the Test Pilot add-on, which will augment that information and relay it to Firefox's telemetry system via `submitExternalPing`.
-This is not currently implemented on the Test Pilot side; those efforts are encompassed by [issue #234](https://github.com/mozilla/testpilot/issues/234).

 ### On the client